Roll Your Own Ruby Type Checking: Part 1

 and count

-) and named/keyword parameters (separator
+) and keyword parameters (separator

 ).